rVnPower/pixivfe/README.md

 [![Docker Pulls](https://img.shields.io/docker/pulls/vnpower/pixivfe)](https://hub.docker.com/r/vnpower/pixivfe)
 [![Docker Stars](https://img.shields.io/docker/stars/vnpower/pixivfe)](https://hub.docker.com/r/vnpower/pixivfe)

+**Notice**: PixivFE now has a public room on Matrix, [join here](https://matrix.to/#/!YqHdIPECWMDHWvoxTi:exozy.me)!

 Questions?
 Feedback?
-You can [PM me](https://matrix.to/#/@vnpower:eientei.org) on Matrix!
+You can [PM me](https://matrix.to/#/@vnpower:matrix.4d2.org) on Matrix!
 You can also see the [Known quirks](https://pixivfe-docs.pages.dev/known-quirks/) page to check if your issue has a known solution.

 You can keep track of this project's development using the [Roadmap](https://pixivfe-docs.pages.dev/dev/roadmap/).